Mert-Can/Udacity-Evaluate-a-News-Article-with-Natural-Language-Processing/readme.md

 The project can be run in both development and production mode.
 ### run in dev mode
 ` $ npm run build-dev`
+` $ npm run start`

-This will start the webpack dev server at port 8080.
+This first command will start the webpack dev server at port 8080 and the second command will start a server at port 3000 which enables us to do a post to the api.

 ### run in prod mode
 ` $ npm run build-prod`